 Pure Sports Nutrition Fluid Energy Gel

-Pure Sports Nutrition Fluid Energy Gel Last items in stock
+Pure Sports Nutrition Fluid Energy Gel Product available with different options

 First things first.
 What is a sports gel?
 Simply a compact source of carbohydrate (carbs) allowing us access to fast energy while on the go.
 Interestingly this energy isn’t limited to working muscles but also feeds the brain (ideal for those mind over matter challenges race day can throw at us).
 Here are a few pointers to help you get the most out of using gels.

 - Why we use gels.
 To get energy quickly, during exercise.
 Gels have simple carbs in the form of maltodextrin, which is absorbed quickly and used as muscle fuel.
 Be aware some gels have different mixes and forms of carbs and/or additives.

 - When to use a gel.
 During exercise.
 Anytime you need to fuel muscles while exercising a gel is an option.
 These situations are generally endurance exercise over 90 minutes or shorter duration high-intensity exercise.
 Most gels contain around 25g of carbohydrate which for the majority of us equates to approx. one third to one-half of our carb needs per hour.

 - Test in training.
 Many save gels for race day, this is a massive gamble and breaks the golden rule of practising race day nutrition in training.
 While it is fine to mix up your fuel sources use your long sessions to practice with gels.
 This includes varying flavours, timings, quantities and inclusion of caffeinated gels.

 - Start ahead of the field.
 Gels are commonly used 5-10 minutes before the start gun sounds to elevate blood sugar levels and spare stored muscle fuel.